Search best practices

 element in the field.
 This can cause unexpected behavior, especially when

-searching using the !=
+searching using the != operator.

-operator, the predicate is evaluated as true if any value
+When using the any operator, the predicate is evaluated as true if any value

 in the repeated field satisfies the condition.

-Timestamps use Unix epoch time
+Use Unix epoch time for timestamps

 When searching for a specific timestamp, the following (in epoch time) is valid: